ipld/js-car/README.md

 [an `AsyncIterable`](#CarReader__fromIterable) of `Uint8Array`s (note that
 Node.js streams are `AsyncIterable`s and can be consumed in this way).

-`CarBufferReader` works exactly the same way as `CarReader` but all method are synchronous.
+`CarBufferReader` works exactly the same way as `CarReader` but all methods are synchronous.

 ### [`CarIndexedReader`](#CarIndexedReader)